The Heart of a Man: Critical reception

-Variety wrote the film "is shrewdly designed to exploit his owing stature as a film star.
+Variety wrote the film "is shrewdly designed to exploit [Vaughn's] growing stature as a film star.
 But, wisely, Miss Neagle has not put all her eggs in the Vaughan basket.
 She has assembled a very sound cast around him.
 Result is an amiable romantic comedy, with three pop songs injected for good measure."

 The Monthly Film Bulletin wrote: "It has long been almost axiomatic that the British cannot make musicals.
 One might therefore expect that a producer as experienced in the entertainment business as Anna Neagle would know how to avoid the more obvious pitfalls.
 But apparently not, for she remains content to cling to the outworn conventions; moreover she has chosen a script whose witlessness and banality make it almost a parody of the worst British comedies of the Thirties.
 It abandons all pretensions to plot after the first half-hour and becomes simply a series of unrelated incidents.
 Frankie Vaughan looks self-conscious throughout, and Anne Heywood struggles vainly against the most hideous costumes and hair-styles that she has ever had to wear.
 Tony Britton brings off the considerable feat of making his material sound witty; in fact his whole performance has a style and polish that can only expose the inadequacy of his fellow artists.
 There are several good "pop" songs, but they are presented so tamely that it is hard to believe that the director is the veteran Herbert Wilcox.
 He has, in the past, shown a keen awareness of popular taste, but this time he may find that he has overestimated the tolerance of his audience."

 Kinematograph Weekly wrote "The script, flecked by whimsy, lacks originality, but at least the "corn bin" is full to the brim.
 Moreover, its popular players, headed by Frankie Vaughan, dish it out for all they're worth against widely varied backgrounds to the accompaniment of a catchy signature tune."

 In the Radio Times, David Parkinson gave the film two out of five stars, and wrote, "Veteran director Herbert Wilcox bowed out of films with this undistinguished and wholly unconvincing slice-of-life drama, which was produced by his actress wife Anna Neagle ...
 Anthony Newley cashes in on a showy supporting role and Vaughan scored a chart hit with the title song."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Dated vehicle for Vaughn; the title song was a big hit."

 In April 1959 it was reported Vaughan and Anna Neagle would make another film, where Neagle would play Mrs. Bruselmans, a Belgian woman who played "a heroic undercover role in Brussels during the war".
 In June 1959 Vaughan announced he would make a film for Wilcox and Neagle where he played a GI in Rome who befriends a wait.
 However the film was never made.